peterjohnmanuel/Weboptimization/README.md

 * Start ngrok.exe by double clicking the file (depending on os).
 * Enter ngrok http port.
 * This will provide a link where the site is temporaily hosted.
-* Open a browser and go (google page speed insights)[https://developers.google.com/speed/pagespeed/insights/].
+* Open a browser and go [google page speed insights](https://developers.google.com/speed/pagespeed/insights/).
 * Click analyze and wait for the page speed score.

 ### Changes Done: